wellcomecollection/platform/docs/architecture.md

 The id_minter:
 * reads each item from the SQS queue,
-* checks into a dynamoDB table if the item already has an internal id,
+* checks into a DynamoDB table if the item already has an canonical ID,
-    * if it doesn't, generates an id and saves it into the table
+    * if it doesn't, generates an ID and saves it into the table
 * sends the original item with the internal id into a SNS topic

 A SQS queue is subsribed to the SNS topic.
-An ingester pulls entries from the queue into the Elasticsearch index, which is then queried by our API.
+An ingestor pulls entries from the queue into the Elasticsearch index, which is then queried by our API.